anismiles/html-learning-adventure/docs/index.md

 ---

+With all these amazing possibilities in mind, let's talk about why your specific combination of interests and talents makes you perfectly suited for web development success.

 ### Why YOU, Myra, Are Going to Excel at This

 Here's something incredible that most people don't realize: your unique combination of artistic talent and mathematical thinking is EXACTLY what makes the most successful web developers in the world!
 You're not just learning to code - you're developing a superpower.